 Medical researchers have not yet established the exact cause of colon polyps in all cases, but they have determined that certain factors can increase your risk of developing colon polyps.
 You can control some of these risk factors, such as diet and exercise, but cannot control others.

 Colon polyps are uncommon in people in their 20s, according to the American Society for Gastrointestinal Endoscopy (ASGE), but more than 40% of people in their 50s have precancerous colon polyps.
 In fact, the ASGE says that being over the age of 50 is the biggest risk factor for developing colon polyps.

 Your doctor may recommend starting colorectal cancer testing if you are age 50 or older and have an average risk of developing cancer affecting the colon or rectum.

 You may be at higher risk of developing colon polyps if someone in your family has had polyps or colon cancer.
-This is especially true if you have a first-degree relative, such as a parent or sibling, with colon polyps or colon cancer, but it also true if you have a grandparent, an aunt or uncle with those conditions.
+This is especially true if you have a first-degree relative, such as a parent or sibling, with colon polyps or colon cancer, but it is also true if you have a grandparent, an aunt, or an uncle with those conditions.

 Other research published in the Polish Journal of Surgery shows colon polyps are more common in people with diabetes; this could be because of certain medications patients take to control their blood sugar.

-A publication in the Annals of Clinical & Laboratory Science shows polyps care more common in people with diabetes or chronic kidney disease.
+A publication in the Annals of Clinical & Laboratory Science shows polyps are more common in people with diabetes or chronic kidney disease.